Skip to main content

 I think about AI powered marketing in three levels:

 1. Content generation.
-AI writes things when you ask it to.
+ChatGPT, Claude, Gemini, Jasper, Writer.
+You prompt, they produce.
 This is where the vast majority of “AI marketing tools” sit.
-You prompt, it produces.
-Useful, but you’re still doing most of the coordination work.
+Useful for first drafts and variations, but you’re still doing most of the coordination work.
+The AI writes.
+You do everything else.

 2. Workflow automation.
-AI connects your tools and triggers actions based on rules.
-A lead hits a score threshold, an email sequence fires, a task gets created in your project management tool.
-Better, but someone still designed every workflow and you’re maintaining them whenever anything changes.
+Zapier, Make, HubSpot workflows, Marketo triggers.
+AI connects your tools and fires actions based on rules.
+A lead hits a score threshold, an email sequence launches, a task gets created in Asana.
+Better, but someone still designed every workflow and you’re rebuilding them whenever anything changes.

 Most marketing teams are stuck at level one.
 They’ve bolted AI writing tools onto their existing stack and the team is still coordinating everything manually, still building every workflow, still reviewing every output.